GeoNode/geonode-project/README.rst

 Usage
 -----

-Copy the local_settings.py file from /etc/geonode to the project folder.
+Rename the local_settings.py.sample to local_settings.py and edit it's content by setting the SITEURL and SITENAME.

 Edit the file /etc/apache2/sites-available/geonode and change the following directive from: